salesforcecli/plugin-org/messages/open.authoring-bundle.md

 # summary

-Open your org in Agentforce Studio, specically in the list view showing the list of agents.
+Open your org in Agentforce Studio, specifically in the list view showing the list of agents.

 # description